-The territory and population of Russia in the XVI centu-ry.
-Vasily III and his politics.
+Territory and population of Russia in the XVI century.
+Vasily III and his policy.
 Elena Glinskaya.
 Boyar rule.
-The coronation of Ivan the Terrible, the formation of autocratic ideology.
-The "Chosen Council" and its re-forms.
-Zemsky Council.
-Judgment book of 1550.
-Church and state.
-The Stoglavy Synod.
-Military reform.
+Crowning of Ivan the Terrible, formation of autocratic ideology.
+The Elected Rada and its reforms.
+The Zemsky Sobor.
+The Judgment of 1550.
+The Church and the State.
+Stoglaviy Sobor.
+Military transformations.

-The main directions of foreign policy of Ivan IV.
-The in-clusion of Kazan, Astrakhan Khanate in Russia and the beginning of the annexation of Siberia.
-Strengthening Russia's position in the Caucasus.
+Main directions of Ivan IV's foreign policy.
+Inclusion of Kazan, Astrakhan Khanate and the beginning of annexation of Siberia to Russia.
+Strengthening of Russia's positions in the Caucasus.
 Relations with the Crimean Khanate.
-"Wild field."
+"Wild Field".
 Cossacks.
-The struggle for access to the Baltic Sea.
-Livonian war (1558-1583).
-Formation of the Commonwealth (1569).
+Struggle for access to the Baltic Sea.
+The Livonian War (1558-1583).
+The formation of the Polish-Lithuanian Commonwealth (1569).

 Oprichnina and the reasons for its introduction.
-Oprich-nina and terror.
-Socio-economic and political conse-quences of the oprichnina.
+Oprichnaya terror.
+Socio-economic and political consequences of the Oprichnina.

-Fedor Ioannovich.
-Russian foreign policy at the end of the 16th century The establishment of the patriarchate.
-The construction of fortifications on the southern and western borders.
-The problem of succession.
-Boris Go-dunov and his politics.
-The establishment of the patriar-chate.
+Fyodor Ioannovich.
+Foreign policy of Russia at the end of the XVI century.
+Establishment of patriarchy.
+Construction of fortifications on the southern and western borders.
+The problem of succession to the throne.
+Boris Godunov and his policy.
+Establishment of patriarchy.

 Ecological crisis and uprisings of the beginning of the XVII century.
-XVII century - the era of the general Euro-pean crisis.
-The synchronism of crisis situations in dif-ferent countries.
+The XVII century - the epoch of the general European crisis.
+Synchronicity of crisis situations in different countries.
 The beginning of the Troubles.
-Impos-tors.
-The participation of Poland and Sweden in the Time of Troubles.
-Seven Boyars.
+Discussion about the causes and chronology of the Time of Troubles in Russia.
+Periodization of the Troubles.
+Development of the phenomenon of imposture.
+Dynastic stage of the Time of Troubles.
+Participation of Poland and Sweden in the Time of Troubles.
+Semiboyarshchina.
 Intervention.
 The first and second militias.
 Kuzma Minin and Dmitry Pozharsky.
-Zemsky Council in 1613 and the beginning of the Ro-manov reign.
+The Zemsky Sobor of 1613 and the beginning of the Romanovs' rule.

-The territory and population of Russia in the XVII centu-ry.
+Territory and population of Russia in the XVII century.
 Domestic and foreign policy of the first Romanovs.
-Cathedral Code of 1649.
-Legal registration of serfdom and estate functions.
+The Cathedral Code of 1649.
+Legal formalization of serfdom and class functions.
 Urban uprisings of the middle of the XVII century.
-The political system of Russia.
-The devel-opment of the command system.
-The fall of the role of the Boyar Duma and Zemsky Council.
-Features of the es-tate-representative monarchy in Russia.
+Political system of Russia.
+Development of the order system.
+The fall of the role of the Boyar Duma and zemstvo sobor.
+Features of class-representative monarchy in Russia.
 Discussions on the genesis of autocracy.
-Nikon reforms and church schism.
+Nikon's reforms and the church schism.
 Cultural and political significance.
 Peasant war led by Stepan Razin.

-The main directions of Russian foreign policy in the XVII century.
-Joining of the Left-Bank Ukraine.
+Main directions of Russia's foreign policy in the XVII century.
+Annexation of the Left-Bank Ukraine.
 Wars with Sweden and Turkey.
-The development of Siberia and the Far East.
+Development of Siberia and the Far East.